 Why Do Cricketers Wear a Vest?

 Cricketers need to be active throughout the game.
-There movements cannot be restricted in anyway due to clothing.
+Their movements cannot be restricted in any way due to clothing.
 Alongside this, there is the need for comfort and warmth.
 Cricket can be played in cold conditions, especially in England, and cricket vests are seen as a key part of a team’s kit.

 Why Do Cricketers Wear Sweaters in Summer?